meyertime/linux-all-the-things/docs/arch-pan-okta.md

     4. Create the wrapper script file `/usr/bin/openconnect.wrapper.sh`.
         - In this repository, [openconnect.wrapper.sh](../src/openconnect.wrapper.sh) is provided.
 It takes parameters and standard input from the Network Manager plugin, runs `gp-okta.py`, does some processing, and runs `openconnect.real` with the correct arguments.
 It also traps signals and passes them on to openconnect so that it will terminate properly.
         - Make sure it has execute permissions.
+        - Edit any variables, such as file paths, as needed.
     5. Create a symbolic link to the wrapper script.
         1. `ln -s /usr/bin/openconnect.wrapper.sh /usr/bin/openconnect`
 11. The wrapper script uses `kdialog` to prompt for the password.